Succulent plants have unusual shapes, rich textures, varied colors, and showy blooms that make a dramatic impact in any container or garden setting.

 Showy ornamental specimens like these add structure, color, texture, and an alluring and unique flavor to a collection of decorative containers and garden groupings.

-An interesting variety of 10 cuttings, including Aeonium, is available on Amazon.
+An interesting variety of 10 cuttings, including Aeonium, is available from Fat Plants San Diego via Amazon.

-You may also like to purchase an A. arboreum ‘Kiwi’ starter plant in a 2.5-inch pot, also available on Amazon.
+You may also like to purchase A. arboreum ‘Kiwi’ starter plants in a two-pack, also available on Amazon.

 A. vera’s rosettes of spiky, variegated green and white leaves look attractive in pots that may be moved indoors for the winter.
 But keep in mind that when grown as a houseplant, aloe seldom blooms.